dncoyote/dncoyote/README.md

   <img alt="GIF" src="https://github.com/dncoyote/dncoyote/blob/main/intro.gif?raw=true" />
 </div>

-Hey there, I'm [Bilal Ahmed](https://github.com/dncoyote), a self-taught web wizard hailing from India.
+Hey there, I'm [Bilal Ahmed](https://github.com/dncoyote), a self-taught software engineer hailing from India.
 I'm all about tech and love diving into different techy stuff.
 My gig is turning cool ideas into sleek and user-friendly software.

 I'm also all-in on open source.
 It's super cool how we can team up and make awesome tech together!